We understand the environment you operate in and the unique challenges you face.

 The impact of these problems was also extensive.
 45% of legal problems were reported to have had a tangible effect on the business, with the mean cost of problems being £6,700 (and the median cost being £1,200).
 Across the UK as a whole, the Legal Services Board estimates that the annual loss to small businesses as a result of legal issues could be in excess of £100 billion.

 In fact, very few small businesses were equipped to deal with these issues themselves.
-Only 6.4% employed a qualified lawyer, and only 9.1% had retainer agreements for legal services.
+Only 6.4% employed a qualified solicitor, and only 9.1% had retainer agreements for legal services.
 Nevertheless, the businesses surveyed opted to deal with the issue themselves in 52% of cases.
 29% obtained some form of independent legal advice, but only 14% chose to seek out a solicitor or barrister.

-This final statistic does not appear so surprising given that only 13% of small businesses agreed that “lawyers provide a cost effective means to resolve legal issues”, with 45% disagreeing.
+This final statistic does not appear so surprising given that only 13% of small businesses agreed that “solicitors provide a cost effective means to resolve legal issues”, with 45% disagreeing.
 It would be interesting to find out how many of this 13% were also among those that had taken advice from a solicitor or barrister.

 Clearly, however, the Legal Services Board, and the legal profession as a whole, has a lot to do to change how it is perceived by small businesses, and possibly then to begin to better meet the legal needs of those businesses.